Frequently Asked Questions

 Our bags are water-resistant, but not waterproof.

 Waxed canvas and other similar products, like oil cloth, are not simply coated with wax.
-Instead, the fibers themselves are impregnated with waxes or oils through a long process.
-The result is a fabric that is actually bonded to wax all the way through.
+Instead, the fabric is impregnated with wax or oil down to the core of every fibre.
+The result is a fabric that is actually bonded to wax all the way through, and not simply treated on the surface.
 This makes it highly water repellent, but not waterproof.
 Rain will bead up and run right off of waxed canvas, snow will sit and eventually melt.
 Occasionally under extremely heavy rain or snow conditions, or hours of prolonged exposure to rain or snow, some moisture can soak into the canvas, but this is minimal.

 You can wade into deeper spots and have the bottom of the bag sitting in the water and it will take a bit of time for water to begin to soak through.
 Most anglers will cinch up their straps to raise their bags a bit higher if they plan on spending extended amounts of time standing in deep water.
 But you can feel confident that your bag will keep water out as you wade across deeper sections.